 Oak Bluffs

 Oak Bluffs is right on the ocean road and as such there is usually a lovely breeze in the air.
 There are two big reasons why we always make a point to visit Oak Bluffs.
 One, we love to take a walk through the community of 318 Gingerbread Houses, which you can read our post about the houses here, and two, a must stop at Back Door Doughnuts.
 I mean, who doesn’t love doughnuts?
-We highly recommend the apple fritters.
+We highly recommend the apple fritters, they’re the size of a dinner plate!

 Pin it!